jjvanzon/Circular-Language-Spec/constructs-drafts/concurrency.md

 2008-08-15~

 The whole idea of a user only ever performing an action by creating an executable object and running it, visualizes the volatility of command calls, when they are not programmed, but executed arbitrarily, like users make them do.
 This instantly creates new concurrency situations inside objects and commands that do not have a class or definition (that have arbitrary contents).
 Compared IO and automatic execution order can be a key to solving concurrency for user-executed commands just as well as command-executed commands.
-So there you have your procedures, that are run volatilily, for which concurrency needs to be managed, and they are now the same as a program.
+So there you have your commands, that are run volatilily, for which concurrency needs to be managed, and they are now the same as a program.
 So instant creation of commands, and instant interweaving of command execution order starts here.

 JJ